bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 These pseudo-classes have an effect while a user is actively engaging with a HTML element.

-Let\'s explore an example of how the hover and active pseudo-classes can be used.
+Let&apos;s explore an example of how the hover and active pseudo-classes can be used.

 Say you have a HTML file with an a tag inside a paragraph and a button